egarcibo14/New_2/README.md

 # Emma Garcia Boadas
 ## PERSONAL MOTIVATION
 -	Curios sick learner
+-	Great program for professional skill development (summer schools, conferences, internship)
 -	International environment
 -	Nature lover
--	Crucial, map generation and data analysis skill" for any scientific career"
--	Gread program  for profetionl skill development (summer schools, conferences, internship)

 ###### Objectives
 -	Learn new skills
 -	Get involved in geo – related research projects
--	Focus on solving society needs
 -	Improving the scientific writing skill
+-	Map generation and data analysis skill" for any scientific career"

 ###### Interests
+- Geo- projects
+- Integration of remote sensing and in situ measurements.
+- Learning appropriate ways to communicate and visualize hazards and risks to be relevant for decision-making.
--	Do user friendly, maps and data bases
+- Do user friendly: maps and data bases
--	Bee capable of extract more information of images (With all types of wavelengths Ex: optical, radar, lidar, thermal)
+- Integrate extract more information of images (With all types of wavelengths Ex: optical, radar, lidar, thermal)
-- Integration of different techniques

 ## OUTLOOK
 -	Working with geo – related projects